Center for Pathophysiology, Infectiology and Immunology (Institute of Immunology)

 Techniques, methods & infrastructure

-The experimental strategies to address our research interests include immunological tools, biochemical and molecular approaches, next generation sequencing, retroviral-mediated gene transduction into hematopoietic stem cells, and mouse molecular genetics tools.
+We are embedded in a strong collaborative environment and the experimental strategies to address our research interests include multi-color flow-cytometry, a variety of immunological tools, biochemical and molecular approaches, retroviral-mediated gene transduction into hematopoietic stem cells, next generation sequencing and mouse molecular genetics tools.

 Grants